TotomInc/js-garden-next/data/posts/create-a-simple-atomic-button-component-with-react.md

 summary: 'Learn the basics of building low-level, reusable, atomic components with React, TypeScript and TailwindCSS.'
 ---

-# Creating a simple atomic button component with React

 Let's talk about creating simple and re-usable atomic-level UI components for React.

 I like to have low-level UI components that follow a very simple design system.